Using Hydrogen Energy As A Fuel

 Having seen how hydrogen energy is produced using electrolysis, one application of using hydrogen as a fuel source is in conjunction with a hydrogen fuel cell.
 A fuel cell is a device for converting the chemical energy of a fuel, in this case hydrogen, into electrical energy which can be used to power homes, schools or our cars.

 Fuel cells can operate using a wide range of fuels, not just hydrogen, and are seen by many as a clean, high-efficiency power source.
-Fuel cells operate by mixing hydrogen (the fuel) with oxygen (the oxidant) to produce electricity and water (as a by-product).
+Fuel cells operate by mixing hydrogen (the fuel) with oxygen (the oxidant) to produce electricity and clean water (as a by-product).

 Then a fuel cell works on the principle of electrochemical combustion by recombining the two atoms to produce an exothermic reaction of light and heat.
 This offers the opportunity for highly efficient conversion of hydrogen and an oxidant (usually air which contains oxygen) into electrical energy as the hydrogen fuel can be stored as a chemical fuel and converted into electrical energy when needed.
 The only by-product is water as the hydrogen and oxygen atoms recombine.